CV GIANCARLODINARDO.6@GMAIL.COM

 Identity hook: done replacing basics

 Opened with a direct call-out: "If you have been replacing the same cheap hoodie every year, this is for you."
 No product mention, no brand name.
-The viewer who recognised themselves in that description was already leaning in.
+The viewer who recognized themselves in that description was already leaning in.
 By the time the product appeared it was positioned as the solution to something they had already named.

 2.4x ROAS vs product hook control.
 AOV 22% higher than account average on this creative.